Fractional Analytic QCD beyond Leading Order: Conclusions

+As can be clearly seen, all our results ({\it up to the 5th order of perturbation theory}) have a compact form and do not contain complicated special functions, such as the Lambert $W$-function \cite{Magradze:1999um}, which already appears at the two-loop order as an exact solution to the usual couplant and which was used to evaluate MA couplants in \cite{Bakulev:2012sm}.

-As a example, we considered the Bjorken sum rule and obtained results similar to previous studies in Refs. \cite{Pasechnik:2009yc,Khandramai:2011zd,Pasechnik:2008th,Ayala:2017uzx,Ayala:2018ulm,Chen:2006tw,Chen:2005tda,Kotikov:2012eq}, because the high order corrections are small.
-The results based on usual perturbation theory do not not agree with the experimental data at $Q^2 \leq 1.5$ GeV$^2$.
-APT in the minimal version leads to good agreement with the experimental data when we used the ``massive'' version (\ref{Gpn.mOPE}) for high-twist contributions.
+As a example, we examined the Bjorken sum rule and obtained results similar to previous studies in Refs. \cite{Pasechnik:2009yc,Khandramai:2011zd,Pasechnik:2008th,Ayala:2017uzx,Ayala:2018ulm,Chen:2006tw,Chen:2005tda,Kotikov:2012eq}, because the high order corrections are small.
+The results based on the usual perturbation theory do not not agree with the experimental data at $Q^2 \leq 1.5$ GeV$^2$.
+APT in the minimal version leads to a good agreement with the experimental data when we used the ``massive'' version (\ref{Gpn.mOPE}) for high-twist contributions.

 In the future, we plan to apply the obtained results to study the processes of deep-inelastic scattering (DIS) at small $Q^2$ values.
-One of most important is the approximation (fits) of experimental data for the DIS structure functions (SFs) $F_2(x,Q^2)$ and $F_3(x,Q^2)$ (see, e.g., Refs. \cite{PKK,Shaikhatdenov:2009xd,Kotikov:2015zda,KK2001} and \cite{KKPS1,KPS}, respectively).
+One of most important applications is fitting experimental data for the DIS structure functions (SFs) $F_2(x,Q^2)$ and $F_3(x,Q^2)$ (see, e.g., Refs. \cite{PKK,Shaikhatdenov:2009xd,Kotikov:2015zda,KK2001} and \cite{KKPS1,KPS}, respectively).
 This is one of the main ways to define $\alpha_s(M_Z)$, the strong couplant normalization.
-We plan to use (the $\nu$-derivatives of) the MA couplant $\tilde{A}_{\rm MA,\nu}^{(i)}(Q^2)$ in our approximations, which is indeed possible, because that in fittings we study the SF Mellin moments (following Refs. \cite{Barker,Kri}) and reconstruct SFs themselves at the end.
-This is different from the more popular approaches \cite{NNLOfits} based on numerical solutions of the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equations \cite{DGLAP}.
-In the case of using the \cite{Barker,Kri} approach, the $Q^2$-dependence of the SF moments is known exactly in analytical form (see, e.g., \cite{Buras}): it can be expressed in terms of $\nu$-derivatives $\tilde{A}_{\rm MA,\nu}^{(i)}(Q^2)$, where the corresponding $\nu$-variable becomes to be $n$-dependent (here $n$ is the Mellin moment number).
-Beyond LO, to obtain complete analytic results for Mellin moments, we will use their analytic continuation \cite{KaKo}.
+We plan to use (the $\nu$-derivatives of) the MA couplant $\tilde{A}_{\rm MA,\nu}^{(i)}(Q^2)$ in our approximations, which is indeed possible, because in the fittings we study the SF Mellin moments (following Refs. \cite{Barker,Kri}) and reconstruct SFs themselves at the end.
+This differs from the more popular approaches \cite{NNLOfits} based on numerical solutions of the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equations \cite{DGLAP}.
+In the case of using the \cite{Barker,Kri} approach, the $Q^2$-dependence of the SF moments is known exactly in analytical form (see, e.g., \cite{Buras}): it can be expressed in terms of $\nu$-derivatives $\tilde{A}_{\rm MA,\nu}^{(i)}(Q^2)$, where the corresponding $\nu$-variable becomes to be $n$-dependent (here $n$ is the Mellin moment number), and the use of $\nu$-derivatives should be crucial.
+Beyond LO, in order to obtain complete analytic results for Mellin moments, we will use their analytic continuation \cite{KaKo}.